josmar-crwdstffng/angular/aio/src/styles/README.md

 - [One bundle per theme](https://github.com/angular/angular/blob/62b5a6cb079e489d91982abe88d644d73feb73f3/aio/angular.json#L45-L54), which is loaded "on demand" and contains theme-specific styles.

 A theme bundle is [loaded at runtime](https://github.com/angular/angular/blob/62b5a6cb079e489d91982abe88d644d73feb73f3/aio/src/index.html#L33-L36) using the CSS [`@import` rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@import).
-The appropriate theme is chosen based on the user's preference (either through an operating system setting or a user agent setting) using the [`prefers-color-scheme` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+The appropriate theme is chosen based on the preference of the user (either through an operating system setting or a user agent setting) using the [`prefers-color-scheme` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 Once the application has bootstrapped, the theme [may be updated](https://github.com/angular/angular/blob/62b5a6cb079e489d91982abe88d644d73feb73f3/aio/src/app/shared/theme-picker/theme-toggle.component.ts#L49-L72) based on a previously stored application-specific preference.
 Whenever the user explicitly changes the theme using the theme-toggle component, the new preference [is stored](https://github.com/angular/angular/blob/62b5a6cb079e489d91982abe88d644d73feb73f3/aio/src/app/shared/theme-picker/theme-toggle.component.ts#L89) for use in future visits.